jfainberg/jfainberg.github.io/_includes/content.markdown

-*Check out our overview paper on [adaptation algorithms for neural network-based speech recognition](https://ieeexplore.ieee.org/abstract/document/9296327).*

 I am currently a machine learning scientist within the [Machine Learning Center of Excellence] at J.P.
 Morgan Chase.

-I recently finished my PhD studies within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh] under the supervision of [Steve Renals] and [Peter Bell].
-There I worked on acoustic models for automatic speech recognition.

 ### Past
-- PhD student at [CSTR] working on automatic speech recognition
+- PhD student at [CSTR] where I worked on automatic speech recognition with [Steve Renals] and [Peter Bell]
 - Interned at [Bloomberg]
 - Interned at [Sonos] in the Advanced Technology team, supervised by [Daniele Giacobello]
 - Collected the [Self-dialogue Corpus] as part of team [Edina] in the [Amazon Alexa Prize]